 We proudly offer the bios of our accomplished teachers.

-has had plays produced at numerous theaters, including Shame and Desire (Stella Adler Theatre), The Man From Brazoria County (ALAP New Works Lab), The Moving Forward of Souls (Coronet Theater), and Anger (Elephant Theatre).
-His feature screenplays include Used Books, which was developed with actor/producer LeVar Burton (Eagle Nation Films), and The Sea Between, commissioned by producer Elizabeth Kahn (Forever After Project, Inc.).
-He holds a BA from University of California, San Diego, and an MFA in Film from USC.
+Kuros Charney has had plays produced at numerous theaters, including Shame and Desire (Stella Adler Theatre), The Man from Brazoria County (ALAP New Works Lab), The Moving Forward of Souls (Coronet Theater), Anger (Elephant Theatre), and The Humanist (Dayton Playhouse).
+He wrote the feature film Another City, which premiered at the Manhattan Film Festival, and the feature screenplays Used Books, which was developed with actor/producer LeVar Burton (Eagle Nation Films), and The Sea Between, commissioned by producer Elizabeth Kahn (Forever After Project, Inc.).
+His work has appeared in New York magazine, Another Chicago Magazine, and FOLIO.
+He holds a BA from UC-San Diego and an MFA in Film from USC.

-wrote the feature screenplay One Crash, Thee Accidents, published in Scenario magazine.
-His screenplays have won the NYU Waldo Salt Screenwriting Award, the Lew Wasserman Award for Best Comedy, and the National Student Screenplay Competition, and he was chosen for a fellowship by the American Film Institute.
+Jason Greiff wrote the feature screenplay The Godparents, which was developed with Universal Studios and Marc Platt Productions.
+He has produced credits in children’s animation in China and Portugal, and has helped develop shows for Disney Asia and China’s largest media company CCTV.
+His screenplays have won the Waldo Salt Screenwriting Award, the Lew Wasserman Award for Best Comedy, and a national competition sponsored by the Writers Guild of America.
 He authored the chapter on Tone/Theme in Gotham’s book Writing Movies (Bloomsbury USA).
-He has taught at NYU and Dartmouth College.
-He holds a BA from SUNY Purchase and an MFA in Dramatic Writing from NYU.
+He has taught at NYU.
+He holds a BA from SUNY Purchase and an MFA in Dramatic Writing from NYU/Tisch.